Sometimes the phrase ‘better late than never’ is exactly what applies to my food theories. For a while, I was against noodles made from vegetables.

-- optional: basil, parmesan, red pepper flakes, salt
+- optional toppings: basil, parmesan, red pepper flakes, salt

 - Spiralize your noodles and set aside on paper towel.

-- Heat 1 Tbsp of olive oil in a large skillet over medium heat.
+- Heat 1 tablespoon of olive oil in a large skillet over medium heat.

 - Add chicken sausage to skillet, stir and break up into crumbles until cooked through, about 5 minutes.